-That day never arrived.
-And it’s because we found the ultimate escape plan.
-We sold PayPal to Ebay for $1.5 billion and got out of the online payments competition.
+That day never arrived, and it’s because we found the ultimate escape plan.
+We sold PayPal to eBay for $1.5 billion dollars, and got out of the online payments competition.
 Why?

-If you ever do invent a new game, fumble through it, master it, grow at an exponential rate, hit escape velocity—even after all of that, you might still come crashing back down to earth.
+If you ever do invent a new game, fumble through it, master it, grow it at an exponential rate, hit escape velocity—even after all of that, you might still come crashing back down to earth.
 There’s a much older adage that you should always have in the back of your head: If you can’t beat ‘em, join ‘em.

-And after all of that hard work, it can a bitter pill to swallow.
+And after all that hard work, it can be a bitter pill to swallow.
 Just sell your company?
 We still question the decision.

-THIEL: Well I I think it was.
-I think it was still the right idea because there were so many regulatory constraints on the business, and we were not really achieving escape velocity from eBay.
-You know eBay was growing fast.
+THIEL: Well, I think it was still the right idea, because there were so many regulatory constraints on the business, and we were not really achieving escape velocity from eBay.
+You know, eBay was growing fast.
 We were growing on eBay.
-So we’re going to be 100 percent annualized on eBay.
-And so to diversify away from e-bay we had to grow the non-eBay business by more than 100 percent a year.
+So we’re growing maybe 100% percent annualized on eBay.
+And so to diversify away from eBay, we had to grow the non-eBay business by more than 100% percent a year.
 And I think that was extremely hard to do.

-THIEL: I always.
-I’ve gone back and forth over the years how much is the people versus the technology versus the sort of the business strategy.
-But if you sort of ask people what they are trying to do and if it’s not that ambitious and if they’re not trying to win in that significant a way that’s probably a relatively bad sign.
+THIEL: I’ve gone back and forth over the years how much is the people, versus the technology, versus the business strategy.
+But if you ask people what they are trying to do, and if it’s not that ambitious, and if they’re not trying to win in that significant a way, that’s probably a relatively bad sign.

-And then of course if it’s ambitious then you have to sort of calibrate how realistic it is and maybe it’s always a little bit unrealistic, but there’s a lot of calibration around that but there’s something there’s something around that that I think is very underestimated where you know the future is the future that we will.
-You know we decide what future we wish to create.
-And if you want to ask what kind of future is going to happen in a given company you just ask the people, and they will tell you, and you all need to do is ask.
+And then, of course, if it’s ambitious, then you have to calibrate how realistic it is—and maybe it’s always a little bit unrealistic.
+There’s a lot of calibration around that, but there’s something around that I think is very underestimated, where the future is the future that we will.
+We decide what future we wish to create.
+And if you want to ask what kind of future is going to happen in a given company, you just ask the people—and they will tell you, and you all need to do is ask.

-HOFFMAN: So my version of that is you have a very ambitious future like you if you have an ambitious goal and you at least have a plausible theory about how you get there.
-Right it’s not just we will get there.
-It’s a this is what I recognize the path looks like, these are some of the risks, these are some of the techniques.
+HOFFMAN: So my version of that is you have a very ambitious future, you have an ambitious goal, and you at least have a plausible theory about how you get there.
+It’s not just, “We will get there.”
+It’s, “This is what I recognize the path looks like, these are some of the risks, these are some of the techniques.”

-THIEL: Yes that’s the good one and the bad patterns tend to be either no ambitious future or winning the lottery sort of ambitious desires but no pathways.
+THIEL: Yes, that’s a good one.
+The bad patterns tend to be either no ambitious future, or winning the lottery—ambitious desires, but no pathways.

 I’m Reid Hoffman.
 Thanks for listening.